-This intensive eight-week live Feature Bootcamp meets weekly on Sundays.
+This intensive eight-week live Feature Bootcamp meets weekly.
 You’ll go from a blank page to the first draft of a complete feature screenplay, attending a three-hour class session each week, in which we’ll walk through the entire process of conceiving, outlining, and writing a 80-120 page script.
 Conor will make plenty of time to take questions from students, as well as to review your work and offer feedback.
 This is an intensive crash-course for all skill levels, intended to keep students motivated and on track as they make their story come to life.
 You can view Conor’s previous class videos on Twitter, YouTube and Twitch

 How to enroll in the FREE Feature Bootcamp Class:

 How to enroll in the 6-week TV Pilot Bootcamp: